kishore-ganesh/pathtracer/README.md

 6. 3D Transformation pipeline (All the routine transformations to/from Camera, NDC, World, Object, Raster - Perspective Projection) spaces, Translation, Rotation, Scaling
 7. Point lights and Spherical area lights
 8. Perfect diffuse and perfect specular materials
+9. Multithreaded - Splits up the image into chunks and renders each chunk
 ## How it works

 One liner: We bounce rays around randomly in order to approximate the rendering equation.
 This is called Monte Carlo integration.